robbedhondt/BellatrExplorer/README.md

     - P3: Possibly integrate "dataset-selector" and "upload-dataset" more tightly?
         - One of the dropdown values could be "upload your own dataset..."
         - OR a "(custom dataset)" dropdown value could be added and set to "enabled": False so the user cannot select it themselves
+    - P3: Add slider options "default" to the RF hyperparameters that use the library default hyperparameter in question? (can be different classification / regression / survival analysis)
 - Instance selection
     - P2: Add a button to sort the features.
 Could be based on impurity (but doesn't work for survanal) or on permutation feature importances (based on out of bag error if that's possible?)
     - P3: Sliders could each have a checkmark button to make it "exponentially scaled"?
 See https://dash.plotly.com/dash-core-components/slider "Non-Linear Slider and Updatemode".
 Alternatively, autodetect skewness? (cfr Jasper SurvivalLVQ)